marilsoncampos/cmdwerk/README.md

 CmdWerk: A minimalist command-line tool to organize your scripts

 ### CMD Werk

 #### 1. Introduction

-CmdWerk is a minimalist tool to help manage your personal scripts.
+CmdWerk is a minimalist tool that helps you manage your scripts.
-It has capabilities to extend with the modules.
-As an example we include a module to emit a compact pyenv version report.
+You can also extend it with new modules.

+As an example, we include two modules:
+    1. An interactive prompt that learns from your command history.
+    2. Pyenv report that shows a list of available versions

-Your shell scripts should be stored in your $HOME/bin.
+It processes your shell scripts stored in your $HOME/bin.

-Using CmdWerk you can organize them as groups.
+With CmdWerk, you can effortlessly organize your scripts into groups, enhancing your workflow and making script management a breeze.

 #### 2. Getting Started

-Use this command to package the project and install the newly built package in pipx with this command.
+To install it use this command to package the project and install the newly built package.

 ```console
 $ ./reinstall.sh
 ```

+**_NOTE:_**: We recommend installing it in pipx (https://github.com/pypa/pipx).

-Here are the commands included in the reinstall.sh
+Here are the commands included in the 'reinstall.sh'

 ```bash
 #!/bin/bash